-Response variables appropriate for the eastern ecoregion zone, dissolved oxygen (DO) delta and 5-day Biochemical Oxygen Demand (BOD) (Table 5-1, this guidance), will be monitored at each site:
+Response variables appropriate for the eastern ecoregion zone-dissolved oxygen (DO) delta and macroinvertebrate samples-will be monitored at each site.

 Continuous DO will be measured via deployment of MiniDOT data logger instruments deployed for at least 30 days between July 1 and September 30, with at least 21 of those days in August.
 The DO delta (daily maximum minus daily minimum) will be calculated for each day of deployment and the weekly average DO delta will be compared against the weekly average threshold in Table 5-1, this guidance.